Jose-MPM/Notes/Courses/English Vi/English VI.md

 			- All the coffe was drunk **by Reggie: WITHOUT BY AD WHO**
 			- A tax break was promised by the president

-	-  you can see it is the action or the  result that is the most important factor in the passive sentences.
+	- We can see that the action or theresult is the most important factor in the passive sentences.
-	- Voice is a form of a verb that s hows wheter what is denoted by the subject does something or has something done on it.
+	- Voice is a(la forma) form of a verb that shows wheter what is denoted by the subject does something or has something done on it. que indica si lo que indica por el sujeto hace algo o hace algo con el
 		- La voz es la forma del verbo que muestra si lo que denota el sujeto hace algo o se hace algo en él.
-	- When a verb is changed from active voice to passive voice, the object of the transitive verb in the active voice becomes the subject of the transitive verb in the passive voice.
+	- When a verb is changed from active voice to passive voice, the object of the transitive verb in the active voice becomes in the subject of the transitive verb in the passive voice.

 ## PAST HABITS
 * Video USED TO